 Canon 5D Mark III vs Nikon D4S

 The Canon EOS 5D Mark III and the Nikon D4S are two professional cameras that were announced, respectively, in March 2012 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 5D Mark III||Nikon D4S|